Crème anglaise

 Crème anglaise (/fr/; English cream), custard sauce, pouring custard, or simply custard is a light, sweetened pouring custard from French cuisine, used as a dessert cream or sauce.
 It is a mix of sugar, egg yolks, and hot milk usually flavoured with vanilla.

 Crème anglaise can be poured over cakes or fruits as a sauce or eaten as part of desserts such as floating island.
 It also serves as a base ingredient for other desserts such as ice cream or crème brûlée.

 As a beverage, it is known as "drinking custard" or "boiled custard" in the American South and served like eggnog during the Christmas season.

 Other names include the French terms crème à l'anglaise ("English-style cream") and crème française ("French cream").

 Imitation custard sauce, containing no egg, is often made from instant custard powders such as Bird's Custard.

+Nutritional value

+Crème anglaise made by egg yolks and sugar, dairy.
+It's relatively high in fat and carbohydrates.